 Diabetes is a common chronic disease with significant morbidity, mortality and cost, and the prevalence continues to increase rapidly worldwide.
 New Zealand is no exception.
-The prevalence of diabetes is 7% and the high prevalence of prediabetes (26%) indicates the prevalence of diabetes will continue to increase.
+The prevalence of diabetes is 7% and the high prevalence of prediabetes (26%) indicates that rates of diabetes will continue to increase.

 Effective, sustainable, and healthy lifestyle sought

-Implementation of effective evidence based prevention strategies is required to reduce the increasing costs of the diabetes epidemic.
+Implementation of effective evidence-based prevention strategies is required to reduce the increasing costs of the type 2 diabetes epidemic.
 How best to assist individuals, families and communities to make effective, sustainable, and healthy lifestyle changes to reverse the type 2 diabetes epidemic is a major focus of our research.

 Quality of care equally important

 Equally important is the quality of care for both type 2 diabetes (T2DM) and type 1 diabetes (T1DM).
 Implementation of evidence based diabetes management guidelines to improve the quality of diabetes care is another facet of our work.